stanley-gu/standardsCh/chapter.md

 Biology Workbench) which allows SBW enabled tools access to COPASI's functionality (currently available at <http://sys-bio.org/>).

-#### SimpleCopasi
+#### SimpleCOPASI

-SimpleCopasi (<http://code.google.com/p/copasi-simple-api/>) is a C interface to the C++ Copasi library.
-The core functionality of reading, writing, simulating, and numerical analysis of SBML models is retained from Copasi.
+SimpleCOPASI (<http://code.google.com/p/copasi-simple-api/>) is a C interface to the C++ COPASI library.
+The core functionality of reading, writing, simulating, and numerical analysis of SBML models is retained from COPASI.
 In addition, Antimony scripts can be used to load models.
 The structural library (<http://libstruct.sourceforge.net/>) is also included within this library for analyzing the stoichiometric networks.